hensou/asdf-dotnet/README.md

 > :warning: Currently, as reported in #6, there could be some issues with [csharp-ls](https://github.com/razzmatazz/csharp-language-server) failing to detect the dotnet installation.

+> :warning: If you are using different dotnet versions for dotnet tools, you still need to manually set DOTNET_ROOT.

 # Contents

 - [Dependencies](#dependencies)